Step #1: Set Up Your User-Specific Content Page

 Consider “USER-SPECIFIC CONTENT HERE” the placeholder for actual user-specific content.

-Anything above it is our “before” content where we can introduce what this page is for.
+Anything above it is the “before” content where you can introduce what this page is for.

-Anything below it is our “after” content where we can invite our students to follow up with any questions.
+Anything below it is the “after” content where you can invite students to follow up with questions.

 Step #1.3: Set up THREE test user accounts

-Note the WordPress User ID of each.
-You can get that by hovering over the Edit link and checking the target URL in the browser status bar.
+Set up test user accounts and note the WordPress User ID of each by hovering over the Edit link and checking the target URL in the browser status bar.

 Step #1.4: Set up your user-specific content